-Effective January 1, 2008, the Plan adopted Statement of Financial Accounting Standard No. 157 "Fair Value Measurements" (FAS 157) for its investments.
-FAS 157 defines fair value, expands disclosure requirements around fair value and specifies a hierarchy of valuation techniques based on whether the inputs to those valuation techniques are observable or unobservable.
+The Fair Value Measurements and Disclosures Topic of the FASB ASC defines fair value, expands disclosure requirements around fair value and specifies a hierarchy of valuation techniques based on whether the inputs to those valuation techniques are observable or unobservable.
 Observable inputs reflect market data obtained from independent sources, while unobservable inputs reflect the Plan's market assumptions.
 These two types of inputs create the following fair value hierarchy: